 Located on the 5th floor of the Cohen Library on the CCNY campus, the Archives and Special Collections are available to City College students, faculty, staff, alumni, and scholars to view and make use of the collections for scholarship and research.

 Selected materials have been made available in digital form utilizing different digital platforms presenting four student publications, reports regarding the institutional operation during its first three decades, and a collection of pamphlets and flyers issued by political organizations from 1934 to 1936.

 To apply, please send via email to Marissa Vassari, Education Program Manager, email@example.com :

-• A letter explaining your interest in the internship, whether you are applying for the summer 2022 or fall 2022 semester, and your site preference (CCNY or the RAC).
+• A letter explaining your interest in the internship (CCNY or the RAC).

 Last Updated: 11/01/2022 12:25